Actually, the truth of the matter is this, I've been craving this dish for awhile now, and the stars finally lined up and I made it.

 You do have to serve this piping hot.
 Hence the name Burning Love.

 I played with this a little though.
-I made the mashed potatoes and added some Buttermilk instead of regular milk this time.
+When I made the mashed potatoes I added some Buttermilk instead of regular milk this time.
 And it was pretty darn good.